pingcap/docs-dm/en/usage-scenario-incremental-migration.md

    }
    ```

-3. Check the replication task using `query-status` command to ensure that no error message occurs:
+3. Check the replication task using the `query-status` command to ensure that no error message occurs:

    {{< copyable "shell-regular" >}}